wabibaah/dwella/README.md

 copy your client id and client secret

 if your font is not loading, just delete the .next folder (next.js cache) and refresh / rebuild

+// creating cloudinary account click on the dashboard cloud name, api key, api secret , go to cloudinary and create an upload preset go to settings in the lower left corner, click on upload , do the upload presets , add upload preset , signing mode must be set to unsigned . copy the upload preset name